 Greek language podcasts can be a great way to learn Greek.
 They can provide a complete Greek course, as well as help you improve your listening comprehension skills.
 There are many different Greek language podcasts to choose from, so it’s important to find one that fits your needs and interests.

-The podcasts that I enjoy provide step-by-step Greek lessons.
-This is great for someone like me who is trying to learn the language.
+The podcasts provide step-by-step Greek lessons.
+This is great for someone who is trying to learn the language.
 The lessons are thorough and they make it easy to follow along.
-I have learned a lot in a short amount of time by using these podcasts.
+You may have learned a lot in a short amount of time by using these podcasts.

 It’s important to listen to Greek as it is spoken in real conversations because you can pick up on the nuances of the language and how people use it.
 This will help you to become more fluent and comfortable with the language.